IAmUser4574/zeromq-ros/README.md

 ROS framework.
 ZeroMQ-ROS uses the ZeroMQ message queue to communicate between the coordinator and the agents.

+## Architecture

+The middleware is broken into three different parts; a naming service, coordinators, and agents.

+### Naming service

+The naming service is used

 ## Install

 **[Warning] You must already have ROS installed on all machines you would like